Last Updated: July 29, 2021

 Finding Courses in Albert

-1. How can I find Go Local Shanghai courses in Albert?
+1. Where do I find Go Local Shanghai courses in Albert?

-2. How can I find NYU Shanghai courses in Albert?
+2. Where do I find NYU Shanghai courses in Albert?

-3. How can I find courses offered at the Global Sites in Albert?
+3. How do I find out which courses are offered at the Global Sites in Albert?

 Academic Planning & Registration